bluebonnet-teams-2022/emergega.github.io/index.md

 To achieve this, we began our project by collecting, computing, and visualizing past election data to create a measure of Democratic Strength, and in turn a Flippability Score, for each Georgia county.
 We displayed these scores on an interactive color map.

-## Explanation of the Computation of Flippability Score and Democratic Strength
+## Defining Democratic Strength and Flippability Score

 1) We computed **Democratic strength** as **a metric** expressed as a percentage **that measures the level of partisan strength of the Democratic Party given the election results** within the county.